peermaps/hypercore-query-extension/readme.md

 ## var stream = q.query(name, data)

-Return a readable objectMode `stream` with results from calling the api endpoint `name` with an optional `data` payload (as a `Buffer`).
+Return a duplex objectMode `stream` with results from calling the api endpoint `name` with an optional `data` payload (as a `Buffer`).

-Each `row` from the readable stream contains:
+Each `row` from the readable side of the stream contains:

 * `row.key` - feed key (`Buffer`)
 * `row.seq` - feed sequence number

+If the query supports duplex mode, you can write messages to the remote api by calling `stream.write()` with `Buffer` payloads.

 # license